-Isa 41:10 Fear not, for I am with you; Be not dismayed, for I am your God.
+Isaiah 41:10 Fear not, for I am with you; Be not dismayed, for I am your God.
 I will strengthen you, Yes, I will help you, I will uphold you with My righteous right hand.'

 Patiently, God waits for us to take His hand.
-We can't, though, when we cling to a crutch, letting the tangible take the place of God.
+We can't, though, as long as we cling to a crutch, letting the tangible take the place of God.

-2) They keep our focus horizontal.
+2) They keep our focus on the horizontal elements.

-Crutches can paralyze our walk of faith, because they fix our eyes on the human level.
-When this happens, our godly, vertical perspective that is between God and us is lost in the flat horizontal concept.
+Crutches can paralyze our walk of faith, because they cause us to fix our eyes on the human level.
+When this happens, our godly vertical perspective that is between God and us is lost in the flat horizontal concept.